Held at the Marshall Community Center Oct. 8th

 Twenty years ago was the last time the County made significant changes to this section.
 Do these apply to you?
 If you own property in Fauquier, you are either within the "Service Districts" which are currently planned for higher-density urban growth, the "Villages," or you are in "Rural Lands."
-Video of meeting, below, with Q&A time beginning about 20 minutes in.
+See all the Video of meeting, below, with Q&A time beg

 Wish to give feedback to the MBRA as well?
 Email firstname.lastname@example.org

 " . . . we will have to swallow hard and then square up to one huge change in philosopy - that the rights of all the people, and generations to come, are more important than each man's right to do whatever he pleases with his own property . . . " A quote taken from FauquierNow.com article dated November 30, 2012; Click here for full article~